Carleton College: Beer Olympics

 Each spring term since at least 2002 a number of Carleton students have participated in Beer Olympics (BO).
 In recent years, over 100 students have competed.
-BO is a competition that spans two days and consists of a series of events involving chugging beer (usually Coor's).
+BO is a competition that spans two days and consists of a series of events involving chugging beer (usually Hamm's).
 These events include the frisbee, in which two students chug four beers out of a frisbee placed on the floor; the high-jump, in which a single student chugs up to eight beers out of a one-story-tall beer bong; and the 40-40, in which a student chugs a 40-ounce beer and runs a 40-yard dash.

 Every year, a commission of students is elected to plan and organize Beer Olympics.
 The commission rotates every year, and any changes to the rules must be ratified and explained in the Beer Olympics Manifesto, which as of 2019 was 11 pages long.